-I’ve made this recipe and poured it into those little mini phyllo (fillo) cups to take to parties.
+I’ve made this recipe and poured it into little mini phyllo (fillo) cups to take to parties.
 You can change it up by substituting the vanilla with other extracts and also caramelizing the sweetened condensed milk makes for a delicious caramel cheesecake.

 8 oz Cream Cheese 1/3 C Lemon Juice